 S1G SU-MIMO and DL-MU-MIMO beamforming are techniques used by a STA with multiple antennas (the beamformer) to steer signals using knowledge of the channel to improve throughput.
 The general description of SU-MIMO and DL-MU-MIMO beamforming is identical to its VHT counterparts as described in 22.3.11.1 (General) with VHT replaced by S1G.

-Note that in S1G band, the SU-MIMO allows beamforming up to 4 space-time streams, and for DL-MU-MIMO beamforming allows up to 4 total number of space-time streams for all users each with up to 3 space-time streams.
+In S1G operation, SU-MIMO allows beamforming up to 4 space-time streams, and DL-MU-MIMO beamforming allows up to 4 total number of space-time streams for all users each with up to 3 space-time streams.

 S1G beamforming exchange is defined only for 2 MHz, 4 MHz, 8 MHz and 16 MHz.